Creating a Career Development Plan: Tips and Strategies

 Create Short-Term Goals

-After determining long-term objectives set short-term goals to connect them.
-Goals for the short term support the long term ones build confidence by regularly celebrating milestones.
+Once you have established long-term goals Create short-term targets that connect them.
+Goals for the short term support the long term ones build confidence and trust by celebrating milestones regularly.

 Consider these questions: